Best electric dirt bikes 2023

 Electric power is perfectly suited to the needs of off-road motorbikes.
 Here, we select the best of the bunch you can buy right now

-Range isn't as big of a problem here, as generally off-road bikes aren't used for more than about 30 minutes at once, while the torque characteristics of electric motors – instant torque at any speed, without the need for a gearbox – are perfect for tackling rough and slippery surfaces.
+When it comes to off-road bikes, battery-electric machines have several big advantages.
+Range isn’t such a problem on the dirt, as generally off-road bikes aren't used for more than about 30 minutes at a time.
+Meanwhile, the torque characteristics of electric motors – instant torque at any speed, without the need for a gearbox – are perfect for tackling rough and slippery surfaces.

 Then there's the elephant in the room – noise.
 Off-road motorbiking, whether it's motocross, trials or just trail riding for fun, has come under attack from the anti-noise brigade since the beginning of time.
 This clearly isn't an issue when it comes to electric dirt bikes.

 Electric off-roaders are also more suitable for children than petrol machines; they're simpler to operate, with no clutch, no gears and no hot exhaust.
 Transporting them is easier, too, because there are no fluids to spill.
 Established manufacturers like GasGas have got in on the expanding kids electric-off-road market, with the MC-3 and MC-5.

 Battery-powered dirt bikes still cost more up-front than their petrol-fuelled counterparts, and none of the bikes featured here qualify for the government's plug-in grant, but there's still a decent choice of machines, from the child-friendly Oset to the race-ready KTM.

 Oset has virtually cornered the market for kids' electric dirt bikes.
 Now based in the UK and recently taken over by Triumph, it was started by American Ian Smith, who wanted a decent dirt bike for his three-year-old son to start out on, but was put off by the prospect of flammable fuel and hot exhausts.